-Nagasaki Tourist Attractions Shimabara Castle 3.87 2 This magnificent castle tells the story of Shimabara's history and is a familiar symbol of Shimabara City.
+Nagasaki Zoos & Aquariums Nagasaki BIO PARK 3.95 1 Learn about the symbiosis between people and animals in an ecological exhibit that is close to the wild.
 See More Related Articles 26 Things to Do in Nagasaki The greatest charm of Nagasaki, which has flourished as an international trading port, is its exotic cityscape.
 Nagasaki is the only place where you can feel the unique blend of foreign and Japanese cultures.
 Of course, Nagasaki's appeal doesn't stop there.
 The city is also popular among history enthusiasts, with many historical buildings telling of its rich past.
 Here, we have carefully selected must-visit sightseeing spots, gourmet experiences, and accommodations in Nagasaki, a city full of attractions.

 26 Things to Do in Nagasaki The greatest charm of Nagasaki, which has flourished as an international trading port, is its exotic cityscape.
 Nagasaki is the only place where you can feel the unique blend of foreign and Japanese cultures.
 Of course, Nagasaki's appeal doesn't stop there.
 The city is also popular among history enthusiasts, with many historical buildings telling of its rich past.
 Here, we have carefully selected must-visit sightseeing spots, gourmet experiences, and accommodations in Nagasaki, a city full of attractions.